 Either that or she was still tripping balls.

-Cruller was still waiting for her reply.
 “Magician.
 Right.”
 She continued springing effortlessly across the sand.
-“I’m pronouncing your name, wrong, aren’t I?
+“I’m pronouncing your name wrong, aren’t I?
 It’s not ‘Cruller.’ ”

 A curt nod.
 “Krul’Dar.”
 He pronounced it slowly, placing emphasis on each syllable: Krool Dahr.

-The suspicion in his eyes lessened just a little bit more.
-It wasn’t quite gone, but that was okay—winning hearts and twisting minds was second nature to Holly Dent.
+Another nod.
+“That is correct.”
+The suspicion in his eyes lessened just a tad.
+It was still there, but that was okay—winning hearts and twisting minds was one of Holly’s many talents.

 “My kingdom—how far does it extend?”

-As Krul’Dar’s mount leapt over a mound of cactus, a bright spear of sunlight glanced off his left wrist brace.
+Krul’Dar’s mount leapt over a bushel of cactus, and a bright spear of sunlight glanced off his wrist brace.
 “From the Desolate Shoals to the Glimmering Reef.
 About eight hundred keldins from coast to coast.”

 Krul’Dar wrinkled his brow.
 “You’ll have to ask Hunbo, your Chief Mathemateer.
-‘Miles’…that’s a term I haven’t heard in quite some time…” his brow wrinkled a little more.
-“But I would have to say…twenty four hundred, give or take?”
+‘Miles’…that’s a term I haven’t heard in quite some time…twenty-four hundred, give or take?”

-Holly couldn’t keep the surprise from showing on her face.
+Holly couldn’t keep the surprise off her face.
 “Twenty four hundr—” Almost as big as the United States.
 She cleared her throat and regained her composure.
 “East to west or north to south?”

 “East to west.
-Our southward incursions have been limited by the Ankaran Mountain Range.
-Our supply trains are unable to traverse it en masse, as the terrain is rough and tricksy. ’Tis not a concern—there’s nothing there that would hold your interest.”
+Our southward incursions stop at the foothills of the Ankaran Mountain Range.
+Supply trains are unable to traverse it en masse, as the terrain is rough and tricksy, and Flaysac’s bandits have fortified the passes. ’Tis not a concern—there’s nothing there that would hold your interest.”
 He shot a quick glance at her, afraid he’d overstepped his bounds.
-“Or so you told me a fortnight ago.
-It was not my intention to place words in your mouth.”
+“Or so you’ve told me on multiple occasions.
+I did not mean to place words in your mouth.”